davidedc/simple-console/README.md

 - `options.storagePre` should be used to separate the command history of different consoles.
 It's used as a [`localStorage`][] key prefix.

+- `options.classPre` should be used to separate class names for console from rest of CSS by prepending a string.

 #### `con.element`